 What’s the draw?

-- First, I wanted to visit Gunkanjima because I have heard about this abandoned island from the Internet.
+- First, I wanted to visit Gunkanjima because I have heard about this abandoned island on the Internet.
 I didn’t know that it was named one of the freakiest places by CNN Travel back then.
-But then, it has the draw because it’s a completely desolated place on such a scale that’s located quite close to a major city in Japan – it’s only 18 kilometers off-shore west of Nagasaki in the Nobo Peninsula.
+But then, it has the draw because it’s a completely desolate place on such a scale that’s located quite close to a major city in Japan – it’s only 18 kilometers off-shore west of Nagasaki in the Nobo Peninsula.
 It’s currently uninhabited and the 6.4-hectare ruin is floating off in the ocean with buildings and facilities unattended and maintained.

 - The incredible view of the island is unique.
 It’s named the “Battleship Island” because of its shape that looks like a giant battleship that floats on the ocean.
 To me, it looks even more like a mysterious sea castle with an abandoned city still standing on it.
 If you are a fan of ruins, you will definitely find it fascinating as you don’t usually get to see a desolated ruin like that.